 The Trustees feel it is important to know the charities to which grants are or may be awarded.
 They will therefore from time to time arrange to visit the charity and/or arrange for the charity to make a presentation to the Trustees.

-Applications for general grants along with supporting information can be completed online by using the form found here
+Applications for general grants along with supporting information should be completed online by using the form found here

 1. An outline of the reasons for the application